Ellipses and Dashes: How to Use Popular Pauses

 Now that you have a better understanding of the uses of ellipses and dashes, it’s time to test them.
 Try incorporating a few into your current work in progress and see what it does for the story.
 Experiment to learn how ellipse and dashes can Ignite Your Ink.

 When do you use ellipses and dashes?
-Post your answers and any questions in the comments section.
+Post your answers and any questions in the comments section and subscribe to Ignite Your Ink for more formatting and other writing tips.

 Ignite Your Ink is written by editor and author Caitlin Berve.
 She holds a MFA in Creative Writing and Poetics, actively participates in multiple writers’ organizations, and is dedicated to helping writers produce content that leaves an impression on readers.